Frequently Asked Questions

 Our volunteers commit to spend approximately 4 hours per week with their client.
 As our clients often fatigue easily, this time is commonly divided into more than one session per week.
 In cases where the client is totally alone without family or a caregiver, our Volunteer Coordinator may assign more than one volunteer to the client.

 How will my donation be used?

 How many staff members work for Prairie Hospice?

-We have three part-time staff members.
+We have four part-time staff members.
 The part-time Executive Director provides support to the board, leadership and engagement for staff and volunteers, and builds productive relationships with donors, funders, and partners in the community.
 Two part-time staff job-share the Volunteer Coordinator position.
 They organize and participate in volunteer training, manage client intake, thoughtfully match volunteers with our clients, and provide support to all of our volunteers and clients, as needed.
 Our part-time Administrative Assistant provides support to staff and the board, handles financial records including donations and tax receipts, keeps volunteer and donor records, solicits and screens volunteer applicants, and attends to event details.
 These staff members are absolutely critical to our functioning.
 We operate with a volunteer board that contributes huge numbers of hours to sustain and grow Prairie Hospice.